somphene/somphene.github.io/teaching/index.md

 #### It requires no effort to see something new, the effort lies in unlearning the biases ahead of our seeing.

 ## Student Instructor (Courses at UM)
-I am grateful to have had the opportunity to teach (and relearn) the following courses at UM:
+I am grateful to have had the opportunity to learn as I teach the following courses at UM:

 ### [Calculus-1](https://somphene.github.io/teaching/calculus-1)